DanySK/Student-Project-OOP20-Casamenti-Leoni-Pasini-Spahiu-NinjaFrog/README.md

 # SUPER NINJA FROG
 Super Ninja Frog is a 2D platform game in which you have to overcome a series of obstacles and enemies in order to complete the game's levels.

 This game was developed as a university project with the following [examination rules](https://apice.unibo.it/xwiki/bin/view/Courses/OOP2021-esame).
-The initial project proposal can be found [here](https://virtuale.unibo.it/mod/forum/discuss.php?d=71234#p112195).
+The initial project proposal can be found [here](https://virtuale.unibo.it/mod/forum/discuss.php?d=71234#p112195), whilst the final report can be found in the [Download folder](https://github.com/marsild/OOP20-NinjaFrog/tree/main/Download).

 ## User Guide
 Within the menus, use WASD or directional keys to move around and press the enter key to confirm your choice.